ahana-pediatrics/hipaa-policies/source/sections/22-key_definitions.md

   - The antivirus software alerts when it detects that a host is infected with a worm;
   - Users complain of slow access to hosts on the Internet;
   - The system administrator sees a filename with unusual characteristics;
-  - Automated alerts of activity from log monitors like OSSEC;
-  - An alert from OSSEC about file system integrity issues.

 - _Intrusion Detection System (IDS)_: A software tool use to automatically detect and notify in the event of possible unauthorized network and/or system access.

-- _IDS Service_: An Intrusion Detection Service for providing IDS notification to customers in the case of suspicious activity.
-Offered with all Ahana Add-ons and as an option for PaaS Customers.

 - _Law Enforcement Official_: Any officer or employee of an agency or authority of the United States, a State, a territory, a political subdivision of a State or territory, or an Indian tribe, who is empowered by law to investigate or conduct an official inquiry into a potential violation of law; or prosecute or otherwise conduct a criminal, civil, or administrative proceeding arising from an alleged violation of law.

-- _Logging Service_: A logging service for unifying system and application logs, encrypting them, and providing a dashboard for them.
-Offered with all Ahana Add-ons and as an option for PaaS Customers.

 - _Messaging_: API-based services to deliver and receive SMS messages.